ugo-studio/usefulljs/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Open a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details. ributions are welcome!
+Please feel free to submit a pull request or open an issue.

+1. Fork the repository.
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).